Self-Supervised Learning for Large-Scale Preventive Security Constrained DC Optimal Power Flow: Problem Formulation and Objective

-After solving the master problem~\eqref{model:CCGA_master}, the CCGA computes the candidate generation dispatch $\gk^{(j)}$ under generator contingencies $k$ (where $j$ is the iteration number).
-These dispatches are computed by performing a {\em binary search} on $n_k$ for each generator contingency $k$, and satisfy the power balance constraints \cite{velloso2021exact}.
-It is important to note that the purpose of the provisional generation dispatch $\gkprov$ in the master problem is to guarantee the existence of the candidate generation dispatches that satisfy the power balance constraints (as found by the binary search).
+After solving the master problem~\ref{model:CCGA_master}, the CCGA computes the candidate generation dispatch $\gk^{(j)}$ under generator contingencies $k$ (where $j$ is the iteration number). \tb{ Note that the provisional generation dispatch $\gkprov$ is corrected by performing the {\em binary search}, introduced in \cite{velloso2021exact}, on $n_k$ for each generator contingency $k$.
+This binary search procedure is designed to satisfy the power balance constraints.
+Also, note that the purpose of the provisional generation dispatch $\gkprov$ in the master problem is to guarantee the existence of the candidate generation dispatches that satisfy the power balance constraints (as found by the binary search).
 Using $\g^{(j)}$ and $\gk^{(j)}$, the CCGA then calculates the thermal limit violations for all generator and line contingencies.
 If no violations are detected, it means that the current master problem has produced an optimal solution, and CCGA stops.
 Otherwise, $\Ug$ and $\Ue$ are updated by adding constraints with violations greater than the threshold $\beta$.
-CCGA converges in a finite number of iterations since it adds the generator contingencies with the violated thermal limit violations in each iteration.
+CCGA converges in a finite number of iterations since it adds the generator contingencies with the violated thermal limit violations in each iteration. }

 The PDL framework for SCOPF proposed in this paper adapts the binary search of the CCGA in its end-to-end pipeline.
 The adaptation is presented in detail later in the paper.